generalustelaru/ophir-2d/README.md

 ## Troubleshooting
 If you experience mouseover issues try using an alternative browser.
 If the client tab gets stuck, clear the browser's Session Storage record for the URL or restart the browser.
+If the server session gets stuck, input `reset` in the running server's CLI.

 ## How to play